Captain Morgan sets sights on Spotify, Facebook to reach young drinkers

 By partnering with Lady Leshurr, Captain Morgan might also be making a play at female consumers, a growing segment of alcohol drinkers that is often overlooked by brands.
 Diageo partnered with Spotify in a similar way for a recent campaign around its Smirnoff vodka brand.
 The company launched the Smirnoff Equalizer, an API aimed at promoting female musicians by giving listeners a tailored playlist with genders represented equally.
 The campaign is an extension of the brand’s "Equalizing Music" initiative to double the number of female music festival headliners by 2020.

-Companywide, Diageo also recently launched "Free the Bid," an initiative that calls on agencies and content producers to include at least one female director in their creative bidding process.
+Companywide, Diageo also recently pledged to "Free the Bid," an initiative that calls on agencies and content producers to include at least one female director in their creative bidding process.